xregistry/spec/core/spec.md

   this collection's entities are to be returned.
 If `?inline` is present then `COLLECTIONs` is REQUIRED and MUST be present in the response even if it is empty (e.g. `{}`).
-- `COLLECTIONs` is OPTIONAL for requests and MUST be silently ignored if the [`?nested`](#updating-nested-registry-collections) query parameter is not present.
+- `COLLECTIONs` is OPTIONAL for requests and MUST generate an error if the [`?nested`](#updating-nested-registry-collections) query parameter is not present.
 See [Updating Nested Registry Collections](#updating-nested-registry-collections) for more details.